Oxford University Press: Print shop establishment and expansion (1668–1830)

-Generally speaking, the early 18th century marked a lull in the press's expansion.
+The early 18th century marked a lull in the press's expansion.
 It suffered from the absence of any figure comparable to Fell.
 The business was rescued by the intervention of a single Delegate, William Blackstone.
 Disgusted by the chaotic state of the press and antagonized by Vice-Chancellor George Huddesford, Blackstone called for sweeping reforms that would firmly set out the Delegates' powers and obligations, officially record their deliberations and accounting, and put the print shop on an efficient footing.
-Nonetheless, Randolph ignored this document, and it was not until Blackstone threatened legal action that changes began.
-The university had moved to adopt all of Blackstone's reforms by 1760.
+The university moved to adopt all of Blackstone's reforms by 1760.

 By the late 18th century, the press had become more focused.
 In 1825, the Delegates bought land on Walton Street.
 Buildings were constructed from plans drawn up by Daniel Robertson and Edward Blore, and the press moved into them in 1830.
-This site remains the principal office of OUP in the 21st century, at the corner of Walton Street and Great Clarendon Street, northwest of Oxford city centre.

-Commercial growth and scholarly publishing (1830–1870)
+Commercial growth and scholarly publishing (1830–1900)

 The press then entered an era of enormous change.
 In 1830, it was still a joint-stock printing business in an academic backwater, offering learned works to a relatively small readership of scholars and clerics At this time, Thomas Combe joined the press and became the university's Printer until he died in 1872.
 Combe was a better businessman than most Delegates but still no innovator: he failed to grasp the huge commercial potential of India paper, which grew into one of Oxford's most profitable trade secrets in later years.
 Even so, Combe earned a fortune through his shares in the business and the acquisition and renovation of the bankrupt paper mill at Wolvercote.
 Combe showed little interest, however, in producing fine printed work at the press.
 The best-known text associated with his print shop was the flawed first edition of Alice's Adventures in Wonderland, printed by Oxford at the expense of its author Lewis Carroll (Charles Lutwidge Dodgson) in 1865.

 It took the 1850 Royal Commission on the workings of the university and a new Secretary, Bartholomew Price, to shake up the press.
 Appointed in 1868, Price had already recommended to the university that the press needed an efficient executive officer to exercise "vigilant superintendence" of the business, including its dealings with Alexander Macmillan, who became the publisher for Oxford's printing in 1863 and 1866 helped Price to create the Clarendon Press series of cheap, elementary school books – perhaps the first time that Oxford used the Clarendon imprint.
 Under Price, the press began to take on its modern shape.
 Major new lines of work began.
 For example, in 1875, the Delegates approved the series Sacred Books of the East under the editorship of Friedrich Max Müller, bringing a vast range of religious thought to a wider readership.